 To make this with canned pumpkin puree, you will need 2 cans.
 Add it in place of the fresh pumpkin and follow recipe as is.

-3. Pureeing - If you don't have a stick blender, you can use a blender BUT you must make sure that the soup is cooled slightly before blending it, otherwise you will find out the hard way that hot soup + blender = soup explosion (literally, the lid will blow off the blender when you start blending it).
+3. Pureeing - you can use a blender BUT you must make sure that the soup is cooled slightly before blending it, otherwise you will find out the hard way that hot soup + blender = soup explosion (literally, the lid will blow off the blender when you start blending it).

 5. Nutrition per serving, assuming 4 servings and made with cream.